JimBobSquarePants/Cruncher/README.md

 ###A CSS, LESS and Javascript Processor for ASP.NET

 ##What is is?
-Cruncher is a C# NET4 library which concatinates, minifies, caches and serves CSS, LESS and JavaScript files using Micosoft's AjaxMin library.
+Cruncher is a C# NET4 library which concatenates, minifies, caches and serves CSS, LESS and JavaScript files using Micosoft's AjaxMin library.

 ##Why?
 Partly for the purposes of learning but mostly because most alternatives out there aren't that great.
 Even Microsofts Bundle is a bit flakey.